-A particularly difficult case concerns permanent measures that affect intermittent tax payments, in the sense that they occur only in specific quarters of the year.
-This is especially the case of payments of the corporate income tax6 and the annual refunds of the personal income tax.
+A more difficult case concerns permanent measures affecting intermittent tax payments in that they occur only in specific quarters of the year.
+This is especially the case of payments of the corporate income tax5 and the annual refunds of the personal income tax.
 On the one hand, in order to adhere strictly to the time of payment principle, shocks should be recorded in the quarter of payment and cancelled in the next (given the absence of a payment).
 However, such a recording would have to go on forever.
-On the other hand, these tax payments generally concern previous year's income or wealth, and therefore a certain smoothing behaviour by agents appears plausible.
-In particular, corporations are typically in a good position to forecast tax their liabilities and, in addition, face less liquidity constraints than households and adopt an extended horizon in their investment decisions.
-Therefore, for these measures the time of payment approach is applied taking the year (instead of the quarter) as a reference.
-We assume that economic agents consider the change in the payments for the year as a whole owing to the measure and incorporate this information in their behaviour from the first quarter7 (for measures coming into force in January, which is usually the case).
+On the other hand, these tax payments generally concern previous year's income or wealth, and therefore a certain smoothing behavior by agents appears plausible.
+In particular, corporations are typically in a good position to forecast their tax liabilities and, in addition, face less liquidity constraints than households and adopt an extended horizon in their investment decisions.
+Therefore, for these measures the time of payment approach is applied taking the year, instead of the quarter, as a reference.
+We assume that economic agents consider the change in the payments for the year as a whole owing to the measure and incorporate this information in their behavior from the first quarter (for measures coming into force in January, which is usually the case).
 Such change is thus spread uniformly over the four quarters, and 1/4 of it is recorded in the first quarter.